Merrill's Principles Of Instruction: The Definitive Guide

 The Definitive Guide To Merrill's Principles Of Instruction

-Merrill's Principles of Instruction were founded by M. David Merrill, a noted educational researcher and teacher.
-There are five core principles that center on task-based learning.
+M. David Merrill, a noted educational researcher and teacher, founded Merrill's Principles of Instruction, which consisted of five core principles centered on task-based learning.
 He suggests that truly effective learning experiences are rooted in problem-solving.
 Online learners must actively engage with the eLearning content in order to fully grasp the information and apply it in the real world.
-This involves a multi-phase process of activation, demonstration, integration and other essential components.
+It involves a multi-phase process of activation, demonstration, integration, and other essential components.

 Here are 5 tips to use Merrill's Principles of Instruction in your eLearning course design.
 Each covers a different aspect of this practical Instructional Design approach.